leonardo-asad/Portfolio-App/README.md

 the total worth of your assets.
 Additionally, you can switch to another view where you can see all the transactions you have made.

 This application has a decoupled architecture.
 The backend was made using Django Rest Framework and the frontend using Reactjs.
-To deploy set up uses a combination of uWSGI and Nginx.
+The deployment set up uses a combination of uWSGI and Nginx.

 The following features are going to be implemented in the future:
 1) Implement email validation